Skip to content

 Where can I get it?

 SynthChord is live on the Google Play Store today. iOS is planned to follow.
-Subscribe to the newsletter to hear about the iOS launch and release notes.
+Join the iOS launch list to hear about the iOS launch and release notes.

 Does it work without an internet connection?